-Figure 3: Estimated black bear population size and number of nuisance and damage complaints within the hunt area from 2005 to 2022.
+Figure 3.
+Estimated black bear population size and number of nuisance and damage complaints within the hunt area from 2005 to 2020.
 Black bear population estimates were calculated using a Lincoln-Petersen Index and represent the bear population on the day before the hunting season of the year estimated.
-There was no regulated hunting season in 2004, 2006-2009 or 2021, and in 2022, hunting only occurred for a portion of Segment B. Thus, there is no LP estimate for those years.
+There was no regulated hunting season from 2006-2009, thus there is no LP estimate for those years.